ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used to exchange information about the signature algorithm and about authentication credentials to be used with it, in the groups indicated by the transferred acces token as per its 'scope' claim (see {{ssec-authorization-response}}).

-When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6).
+When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value "null" (0xf6).
 This is done to ask for information about the signature algorithm and about the authentication credentials used in the groups that the Client has been authorized to join - or to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).

 When used in the following Token Transfer Response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of groups that the Client has been authorized to join - or to have a more restricted interaction (see above).
 Each element contains information about signing parameters and about authentication credentials for one or more groups, and is formatted as follows.

 * The first element 'id' is a group name or an array of group names, associated with groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.

-* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value the CBOR simple value 'null' (0xf6), and indicates the signature algorithm used in the groups identified by the 'gname' values.
+* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value the CBOR simple value "null" (0xf6), and indicates the signature algorithm used in the groups identified by the 'gname' values.
 It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.

 * The third element 'sign_parameters' is a CBOR array indicating the parameters of the signature algorithm used in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ4).

 * The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ5).

-* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values, or has value the CBOR simple value 'null' (0xf6) indicating that the KDC does not act as repository of authentication credentials for group members.
+* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values, or has value the CBOR simple value "null" (0xf6) indicating that the KDC does not act as repository of authentication credentials for group members.
 Its acceptable integer values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter, consistently with the acceptable formats of authentication credentials (REQ6).

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter is given below.